KizzyCode/slice_queue/README.md

  - `deref`: This feature allows you to deref the `SliceQueue<T>` by propagating any `deref()`-call to the underlying `Vec<T>` (which usually results in a slice).
 Because in some projects this could be considered as "bad practice", it is possible to disable this behaviour. __This feature is enabled by default.__
- - `fast_unsafe_code`: To get even more performance, you can use the feature `fast_unsafe_code`.
-This replaces some safe `Vec`-operations with raw pointer access and manual memory management.
-Especially if you work with a lot of `Copy`-types, this can improve the performance dramatically. __This feature is disabled by default.__
+ - `unsafe_fast_code`: Because the main goal of this library is performance, we use raw pointer access and manual memory managementin some places.
+Especially for `Copy`-types like `u8`, this improves the performance dramatically.
+Since this requires unsafe code which may be not acceptible in your case, it is possible to replace the unsafe code with safe `Vec`-operations by disabling this feature. __This feature is enabled by default.__

 ## Build Documentation and Library: